 There is nothing wrong with feeling embarrassed.
 Chances are you are not alone – other people will be in a similar or worse situation.
 You won’t be the last or the first to contact their lender about being in this position.

 If you miss one payment on your mortgage then this isn’t the end of the world, although this may have a negative impact on your credit rating, depending on how quickly this is resolved and how well you communicate with your lender.

 Generally, if you fail to pay your mortgage, your lender will inform the credit referencing agencies, and this will have a negative impact on your credit score.
 However, as mentioned above, lenders will usually have a grace period after the payment due date.
 This will vary from lender to lender.

-Our Mortgage Protection Advisors in Newcastle will give you the option and recommend taking out the relevant insurance to protect you and your family from financial burden during any unforeseen health issues.
+Our specialist mortgage protection advisors in Newcastle will give you the option and recommend taking out the relevant insurance to protect you and your family from financial burden during any unforeseen health issues.

 Depending on which protection insurance you take out, these will help pay for your mortgage and bills in the event you are off work sick or critically ill.

-If you need any additional support or guidance, please get in touch to speak to one of our Specialists Mortgage and Protection Advisors in Newcastle and find out which insurance will benefit you.
+If you need any additional support or guidance, please get in touch to speak to one of our specialist mortgage and protection advisors in Newcastle and find out which insurance will benefit you.